Lightning-AI/pytorch-lightning/docs/source/multi_gpu.rst

     attribute lookup <lambda> on __main__ failed

 This means you have something in your model definition, transforms, optimizer, dataloader or callbacks that is cannot be pickled.
-By pickled we mean
+By pickled we mean the following would fail.

 .. code-block:: python